Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

 So if you’re in the US or you plan on targeting people in the US, Chicago (USA) would be the city/country you would want to select.

 Once you agree with the terms and conditions and make the purchase, your site will then be ready to go.

-There several other hosting providers I recommend, so don’t feel obligated to going with SiteGround.
+There several other hosting providers I recommend, so don’t feel obligated to go with SiteGround.

 5. Pick a Theme

-Every website you land on will have its own theme, just like this one.
+Every website you land on will have its theme, just like this one.

 Although that would be ideal for anyone starting out, I recommend you go with a theme that you are satisfied with to avoid any changes in the future.

-As long as it is simple, easy to work with, and is responsive (works with mobile) you won’t have to worry about anything.
+As long as it is simple, easy to work with, and responsive (works with mobile), you won’t have to worry about anything.